alahiff/imc/README.md

 # IMC

-It is frequently assumed that when you're using a cloud you have access to an essentially infinite amount of resources, however this is not always the case!
-IMC is for situations when you have access to multiple small clouds and you need a tool which can deploy and configure virtual infrastructure on automatically-selected clouds.
-It also automatically handles deployment failures.
+It is frequently assumed that when you're using a cloud you have access to an essentially infinite amount of resources, however this is not always the case.
+IMC is for situations when you have access to multiple small clouds and you need a tool which can deploy and configure virtual infrastructure on automatically-selected clouds, and also automatically handle deployment failures.

 Features include:
-* selection of clouds which meets specified requirements
+* selection of clouds which meet specified requirements
   * e.g. I want to deploy a CentOS 7 VM with at least 8 cores and 32 GB of RAM
 * clouds are ranked based on specified preferences
   * e.g. I would prefer my VMs to be deployed on my local private cloud, but if that is full try my national research cloud, but if that is also full then use a public cloud